“You want me to go look for your brother?” Hassan said.

 Jen, decked out in her usual leather jacket and motorcycle boots, hollered into the radio.
 The printer chattered and spit a row of tags.
-Lisa sat in Muḥammad's chair, looking flustered.
+Alice sat in Muḥammad's chair, looking flustered.
 She tore the tags as quickly as she could and handed them to Jen.
 Muḥammad's toys were gone.

 “Jams!”
 Jen said.
 “Triple nine, looking fine.
 It's good to have you back, gravy dog.”

 “Am I a gravy dog now?”
 Jamilah thrust her arms into the air as if hefting a trophy.